MorganBergen/solidity-kubi/lectures/lecture-00/README.md

 ## Learning Objective

-By the end of this lecture you will be able to build and deploy your first `simple.sol` program.
+By the end of this lecture you will be able to build and deploy your first `simple.sol` program

 ```
 // SPDX-License-Identifier:  GPL-3.0